Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 * [Spring Boot](https://spring.io/projects/spring-boot){:target="_blank"} custom [starter](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-developing-auto-configuration){:target="_blank"}

 ### Event model
-The event model is a component that offers a custom model definition to clearly specify the way the Alfresco event data is organised.
+The event model is a component that offers a custom model definition to clearly specify the way the Alfresco event data is organized.

-This component is declared in the module [alfresco-java-event-api-model](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-model){:target="_blank"} and it is explained in detail [here]({% link content-services/latest/develop/oop-ext-points/events.md %}#eventmodel).
+This component is declared in the module [alfresco-java-event-api-model](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-model){:target="_blank"} and is explained in detail [here]({% link content-services/latest/develop/oop-ext-points/events.md %}#eventmodel).

 ### Event handling library
 The event handling library is a core component of the Alfresco Java Event API that offers a set of pre-defined event handling